El Monte, California: Transportation

-El Monte is served by Metro, Foothill Transit, and the city-operated El Monte Transit.
-Metro's Silver Line ends at El Monte Station.
-Train service to El Monte is provided by Metrolink's San Bernardino Line, which stops at the El Monte station.
+El Monte is served by Los Angeles Metro, Foothill Transit, and the city-operated El Monte Transit.
+Metro's J Line ends at El Monte Metro station, while Foothill Transit's Silver Streak bus rapid transit passes through.
+Train service to El Monte is provided by Metrolink's San Bernardino Line, which stops at the El Monte Metrolink station.
 Interstate 10 traverses El Monte.
 San Gabriel Valley Airport, a general aviation airport, is located in El Monte.

 Health services

 The Los Angeles County Department of Health Services operates the Monrovia Health Center in Monrovia, serving El Monte.
 The El Monte Comprehensive Health and Mammography Center is located on Ramona Blvd. in El Monte.
 It offers medical and dental services for low-income individuals, but is not an emergency center.

 Media

 El Monte community news is provided by the San Gabriel Valley Tribune which is published daily.
 Other local newspapers include Mid-Valley News and El Monte Examiner which are both published weekly.

 In popular culture

 El Monte is credited with being the birthplace of TV variety shows.
-Hometown Jamboree, a KTLA-TV Los Angeles-based show, was produced at the American Legion Stadium in El Monte, California in the 1950s.
+Hometown Jamboree, a KTLA-TV Los Angeles-based show, was produced at El Monte Legion Stadium in the 1950s.
 The Saturday night stage show was hosted and produced by Cliffie Stone, who helped popularize country music in California.